vijayv95/mailpicker/.github/ISSUE_TEMPLATE/task.md

+---
+name: Task
+about: Internal engineering work such as refactoring, cleanup, technical debt, or maintenance
+title: "[TASK] "
+labels: task
+assignees: ""
+---

 # Task: {{ Task Title }}

 ## Summary

-Describe what needs to be done and why.
+Describe the specific engineering work required and the reason behind it.
-This should focus on internal engineering work, not user-visible features.
+This is for internal work—NOT user-visible features.

 ## Motivation

-Why this task is needed (technical debt, cleanup, correctness, preparation, safety, maintainability, etc.).
+Why this task is necessary:

+- Technical debt, refactor, cleanup
+- Correctness or safety concerns
+- Preparation for upcoming features
+- Performance or maintainability

 ## Scope

-Clearly define what is included:
+Define what *is included*:

-- Files, modules, or areas of the codebase this task affects
+- The files, modules, or subsystems involved
-- Expected modifications or cleanup
+- The expected changes or transformations
-- Any constraints or boundaries
+- Any boundaries or constraints that must be respected

 ## Out of Scope

-What this task will *not* touch.
+What this task deliberately avoids:

+- …
+- …

 ## Requirements

-- What must be implemented, refactored, or removed
+Specify what must be done:

+- Code to implement, refactor, or remove
+- Tests to add/update/remove
-- What tests or documentation need updating (if any)
+- Documentation updates (if any)

 ## Acceptance Criteria

-- The task is complete when these conditions are met:
-  - …
+Completed when:

-  - …
+- Required changes implemented
-  - Relevant tests updated/passing
+- Tests updated and passing
-  - No behavior changes outside this task's scope
+- No unintended behavior changes
+- Code meets style, architecture, and safety guidelines

 ## Related Issues